 5. Presents the proposed amendments for approval at the state convention.

-6. Prepares and distributes copies of approved state bylaws to the state executive board and state committee chairmen at the fall executive board meeting and to all chapter presidents at the fall meeting of the council of chapter presidents.
+6. Prepares and distributes copies of approved state bylaws to the state executive board and state committee chairs at the fall executive board meeting and to all chapter presidents at the fall meeting of the council of chapter presidents.

 7. Sends approved state bylaws to International Headquarters by October 15 of even-numbered years.

-8. Makes available suggested guidelines and templates from International for chapter bylaws and handbooks to chapter bylaws chairmen.
+8. Makes available suggested guidelines and templates from International for chapter bylaws and handbooks to chapter bylaws chairs.

 9. Receives a current copy of chapter bylaws for certification of conformity with Indiana and International Bylaws or the official policy statement from the chapter policies and procedures manual that satisfies the requirement of the Internal Revenue Service.
-Chapter bylaws or policy statements are due to the state bylaws chairman by March 15 of odd-numbered years.
+Chapter bylaws or policy statements are due to the state bylaws chair by March 15 of odd-numbered years.
 Keeps on file one copy of each chapter’s current bylaws.
 Notifies chapters of the status of their bylaws

 10. Presents proposed amendments to the state policies and procedures manual for approval of the executive board at the winter executive board meeting in even-numbered years.

-11. Prepares and distributes copies of the approved state policies and procedures manual to the state executive board, state committee chairmen, and all chapter presidents at the state convention in even-numbered years.
+11. Prepares and distributes copies of the approved state policies and procedures manual to the state executive board, state committee chairs, and all chapter presidents at the state convention in even-numbered years.

 13. Revises state manual as needed following action by the executive board.